 About This Project

 NatureServe developed a framework for a complete toolkit that can support the full range of assessment and planning applications, such as modeling watershed hydrology (sedimentation, water quality, nutrients, and pollution), and land use and conservation planning in a context of climate change.
 Initial scoping of geospatial planning tools resulted in the identification of NatureServe Vista for use with a tool demonstration project.
-For the demonstration, Vista was used to evaluate a variety of ecological, urban, and agricultural resources under current conditions and assess the impacts to these resources from urban expansion and sea level rise scenarios of 1 and 2 meter inundation.
+For the demonstration, Vista was used to evaluate a variety of ecological, urban, and agricultural resources under current conditions and assess the impacts to these resources from urban expansion and sea level rise scenarios of one- and two-meter inundation.
 Vista was then used to demonstrate impact mitigation and climate adaptation strategies through finding appropriate sites to 1) relocate the airport and other inundated development, 2) conduct restoration, and 3) conserve areas that should not be developed.

 The objectives of this project were to: